SWOT Analysis of Hyundai: Free Templates and In-Depth Insights 2024

 Founded in 1967, Hyundai has become one of the world's largest automakers, selling over 4.5 million vehicles globally in 2020.

-Hyundai operates assembly plants and R&D centers worldwide, including in South Korea, the United States, China, India, Brazil, and Europe.
+Hyundai operates assembly plants and R&D centers worldwide, including South Korea, the United States, China, India, Brazil, and Europe.

 The company sells passenger vehicles, electric vehicles, SUVs, and commercial vehicles under the Hyundai brand.
 It also owns a controlling interest in luxury automaker Genesis.